itoshiyanazawa/mash_clasification/README.md

 With this web app, you can easily upload a photo of a mushroom and have it classified instantly.
 Whether you are a mushroom forager or simply curious about the mushrooms in your backyard, this app is a reliable tool to help you make safe decisions.

 So, go ahead and give it a try!

+※CAUTION: The rejection criteria are only a guide.
+They may be misrecognized.

 ## Demo
 Try this from the link!
 https://mashclasification-9ckegyf6yxrlecipzw9tzh.streamlit.app/